prithvicoder1/First-Coding-/README.md

 # First-Coding-
-Hello world, I Prithvi Vijay trying to learning a new things 9i9n the world of coding Author- Prithvi Vijay
+Hello world, I Prithvi Vijay trying to learning a new things in the world of coding Author- Prithvi Vijay